arg0NNY/DiscordPlugins/ChannelsPreview/README.md

 # ChannelsPreview
-Allows you to view recent messages in guild's channel without switching to it.
+Allows you to view recent messages in channels without switching to it.

 ![Example](https://user-images.githubusercontent.com/52377180/151410251-d8625b33-e011-4acf-a200-e050c9a6dd55.gif)